Airdate: 10/01/1986

 But only after a lengthy battle with Todd’s parents.

-And Scottty and Diane’s journey along the Highway stops here.
+And Scotty and Diane’s journey along the Highway stops here.
+Now, they can move on.

-Curiously, it was all improvised: originally, Scotty was meant to appear as a secondary character just in that season one episode with Deke, and be like all the rest of the guest characters in the series.
+Curiously, the direction of Scotty’s character was improvised: originally, Scotty was meant to appear as a secondary character just in that season one episode with Deke, and be like all the rest of the guest characters in the series (one appearance and then move on).
 But then he was convinced by French to write a script for an episode that could expand on the character by drawing on his personal experience and marriage to Theresa Troesh, so they made A Match Made In Heaven (more details about it at the “Production and Setting” entry here).
 And by the time they made that episode, Troesh was talking with Landon about another episode where Scotty and Diane would become parents.
 And here we are now.

 In terms of production, part two was filmed in July over the course of a week following part one.
 The production took place during the actual Special Olympics held at UCLA in 1986 (which apparently took place by July 13), so the episode was produced around that time, at least one week earlier than season two.